ccarrero-sf/cortex_agents_chatbot_bikes/README.md

 ![image](img/6_app_performance.png)

+Questions you can ask that are unique for those documents:
+- Is there any special lubricant to be used with the premium bike?
+- Does the mondracer infant bike need any special tool?
+- Is there any temperature to be considered with the premium bicycle?
+- What is the temperature to store the ski boots?
+- Where have the ski boots been tested and who tested them?
+- What is the price for the premiun bike

 NOTE: This is based in a Private Preview version.
 Things will be different once in Public Preview so this guide will be updated.

+#### 4. Use the Support Assistant Chatbot that leverages Cortex Agents

+In the Streamlit tab, click on PRODUCT AND SALES AGENT

+You can ask questions where the anser will need an analytical response (SQL).
+Example

+- What is the monthly sales for the Premium bike?
+Include the name